Taekwondo stances

 The Korean martial art Taekwondo has several stances used for different activities.
 These stances are most commonly seen in the form competition of Hyeong, and are critical for balance, precision, and good technique in the martial art.

 Basic stances

 There are two major organizations of Taekwondo: the World Taekwondo Federation and the International Taekwondo Federation.
 These two schools, while similar, show variance in their teachings of some of the stances.
-Individual schools within these larger umbrellas will also vary slightly in their teachings, but not to the large extent seen between WTF, ITF and LTF taekwondo.
+Individual schools within these larger umbrellas will also vary slightly in their teachings, but not to the large extent seen between WTF, ITF and GTF taekwondo.